-- 1. Exit the CCP: this occurs when the regulated member, through their records, demonstrates that they meet minimum standards of practice. - 2.
+- 1. Exit the CCP: this occurs when the regulated member, through their records, demonstrates that they meet minimum competence to practice standards, as outlined in the Standards of Practice. - 2.
 Remediation Plan: this occurs when the interviewer notes minor deficiencies in meeting minimum standards of practice.
 See the section "CCP Remediation Plans" below for more detailed information on this outcome. - 3.
-Refer to On-Site Practice Visit (Practice Assessment Stage Three): this occurs when the review of the regulated member's records shows that the member is not practicing in compliance with ACSLPA minimum standards of practice, and therefore requires further evaluation of their competence to practice.
+Refer to On-Site Practice Visit (Practice Assessment Stage Three): this occurs when the review of the regulated member's records shows that the member is not practicing in compliance with ACSLPA's minimum competence to practice standards, and therefore requires further evaluation of their competence to practice.